cloudflare/doom-workers/README.md

 make publish
 ```

-## Running Edge Doom locally
+## Running Multiplayer Doom locally

-You can run the Website, Doom Wasm and Multiplayer locally, in your computer, using a NodeJS WebSocket router implementation.
+You can run the Website, Wasm Doom and Multiplayer locally, in your computer, using a NodeJS WebSocket router implementation.

 First install [NodeJS][13] and npm.
 Then: